Under the light of a new star: evolution of planetary atmospheres through protoplanetary disc dispersal and boil-off: Introduction

 In \citet{Owen2016}, the case of non-hydrostatic equilibrium was explored with numerical evolutionary models.
 Based on the prior timescale argument, they assumed the disc dispersed instantaneously and material was removed from the planet via an isothermal Parker wind \citep{Parker1958}.
 They found that up to $\sim 90\%$ of atmospheric mass was removed on timescales of $\sim 10^5$ yrs; however, this was based on initial conditions in which the planet's photospheric radius $R_\text{ph}$ was equal to its Bondi radius $R_\text{B}$:

-where $M_\text{p}$ is the planet mass and $c_\text{s}$ is the isothermal sound speed.
-This assumption meant that the planet was initially extremely inflated and fully convective, i.e. in a maximum entropy state, thus inducing considerable initial mass-loss rates.
+where $M_\text{p}$ is the planet mass, {\jr{$G$ is the gravitational constant and $c_\text{s}$ is the isothermal sound speed, defined as:

+where $k_\text{B}$ is the Boltzmann constant, $T_\text{eq}$ is the planet's equilibrium temperature, $m_\text{H}$ is the mass of a hydrogen atom, and we use $\mu=2.35$ \citep[e.g.][]{Anders1989}.}} The aforementioned assumption of $R_\text{ph} = R_\text{B}$ meant that the planet was initially extremely inflated and fully convective, i.e. in a maximum entropy state, thus inducing considerable initial mass-loss rates.
 In reality, a planet will cool and accrete gaseous material before disc dispersal, thus forming a radiative outer zone that limits cooling \citep[e.g.][]{Rafikov2006}.
 Furthermore, whilst an instantaneous disc dispersal is warranted given that $\tau_\text{disp} < \tau_\text{cool}$, the introduction of a finite dispersal timescale may allow the planet to remain in hydrostatic equilibrium with the disc for at least some of its evolution.
 This possibility is backed up by the fact that the mass-loss timescales found in \citet{Owen2016} were comparable to disc dispersal timescales.

 This paper addresses many of the assumptions adopted in the aforementioned works.
 We use a self-consistent numerical evolution models model for gaseous accretion and boil-off that accounts for a non-instantaneous disc dispersal process.
 Beyond this, we then develop our models to include core luminosities and study the subsequent transition from boil-off to core-powered mass-loss \citep[e.g][]{Ginzburg2016,Gupta2019,Misener2021}.
 Finally, we consider stellar X-ray/EUV heating and the transition from boil-off or core-powered mass-loss to photoevaporation.
 We layout our numerical methods in Section \ref{sec:method}, with results in Section \ref{sec:results}, discussion in Section \ref{sec:discussion} and conclusions in Section \ref{sec:conclusion}.